sjafferali/meditrack/docs/USER_GUIDE.md

 ### First Time Setup

-When you first access MediTrack, you'll see an empty medications list.
-Let's add your first medication!
+When you first access MediTrack:

+1. A default person profile is created for you
+2. You can immediately start adding medications
+3. To manage medications for other people, use the person selector in the header

 ## Dashboard Overview

-The main dashboard displays all your medications in card format, showing:
+The main dashboard displays:

+- **Person Selector**: Dropdown in the header to switch between people
+- **Medication Cards**: Shows medications for the selected person
+- **Add Medication Button**: Create new medications
+- **View Daily Log Button**: See comprehensive daily summary

+Each medication card shows:
 - Medication name and dosage
 - Frequency information
 - Daily dose progress
 - Last taken time
 - Action buttons (Take Now, Edit, Delete)

-[Screenshot: Dashboard with multiple medication cards showing various states]
+[Screenshot: Dashboard with person selector and multiple medication cards]

 ### Understanding the Medication Cards